-Local flavors, stunning views, and fine wines: Cape Town has far more than 12 great experiences, but start here.
+Local flavors, stunning views, and fine wines: Cape Town has far more than these great experiences, but start here.
 Active travelers will delight in the number of outdoor experiences by land and sea.
 Travelers focused on culture will enjoy the variety of local markets and dining options.
-These are the activities you can't miss before departing Cape Town.
+These are the activities you can’t miss before departing Cape Town.

 Lion's Head, Signal Hill, Cape Town, 8001, South Africa